choi0/webapp/README.md

 add restore state button
 array for conditions
 project input modal
+fixed header
+moveable columns
-click to expand (change cell template) expand all/collapse all button styling
+search on columns/search on all click to expand (change cell template) expand all/collapse all button styling